Medically reviewed on December 12, 2017

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how the medicine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Do not drink alcohol.
 Dangerous side effects or death could occur.

 Ask a doctor or pharmacist before using any cold, allergy, or pain medication.
-Many medicines available over the counter contain aspirin or other medicines similar to ibuprofen (such as ketoprofen or naproxen).
-Taking certain products together can cause you to get too much of this type of medication.
-Check the label to see if a medicine contains aspirin, ibuprofen, ketoprofen, or naproxen.
+Many combination medicines contain aspirin or other medicines similar to ibuprofen.
+Taking certain products together can cause you to get too much of this type of medicine.

 Get emergency medical help if you have signs of a heart attack or stroke: chest pain spreading to your jaw or shoulder, sudden numbness or weakness on one side of the body, slurred speech, leg swelling, feeling short of breath.

 Stop using Ibudone and call your doctor at once if you have:

 shortness of breath (even with mild exertion), swelling or rapid weight gain;

 the first sign of any skin rash, no matter how mild;